defold/doc/docs/en/manuals/scene-editing.md

 ![Showing information](images/scene_editing/scene_editing_show.png)

-The choices you make are stored in the editor and applies to all Scene Editor instances.
+The choices you make are stored in the editor and apply to all Scene Editor instances.
 Your choices are rememberered between sessions too so if you close the Defold editor down and start it up the next day, your Show settings will be intact.